Frequently Asked Questions

 What does the course involve?

-The 2020 event will take place in the Hunter region of NSW.
+The 2021 event is based at Sussex Inlet on the glorious South Coast of NSW.
 Exact details remain a surprise until closer to the date!
 We can tell you it will involve navigation on foot, by bike and on water to the finish line.
 ChallengeWorks coordinates the course, safety, accommodation, food, equipment, support crew and is available to provide training and equipment advice.

 How much does it cost?

-Each team of 4 must aim to raise at least $50,000 (including a tax deductible $2,000 entry fee per head to cover costs).
+Each team of 4 must aim to raise at least $40,000 (including a tax deductible $2,000 donation per head to cover costs).

 How fit do I need to be?